aeternity/protocol/epoch/api/channels_api_usage.md

 }
 ```

-If a certain address of an account or a contract had not being found in the state tree -
+If a certain address of an account or a contract is not found in the state tree -
 the response is an error.

 #### Get contract calls